2015 Cleveland Browns season: Week 5: at Baltimore Ravens

-With the win, the Browns improved to 2-3.
+With the win, the Browns improved to 2–3.
 The Browns snapped a five-game losing streak in away games and a seven-game losing streak in Baltimore.
-This was also the Browns' first overtime win since November 18, 2007, coincidentally a 33-30 victory over the Ravens in Baltimore, in the infamous "Dawson Bar" Game.
+This was also the Browns' first overtime win since November 18, 2007, coincidentally a 33–30 victory over the Ravens in Baltimore, in the infamous "Dawson Bar" Game.

 For his performance, QB Josh McCown was named AFC Offensive Player of the Week.

 This game would be the last away win for the Cleveland Browns until Week 12 of the 2018 season when they defeated the Bengals in Cincinnati (the Browns would lose 25 straight away games, one short of the NFL record).
 It would also be the last time the Browns would defeat an AFC North rival until Week 5 of the 2018 season, when they would defeat the Ravens.

 Week 6: vs. Denver Broncos

 The Browns entered this game hoping to knock off the unbeaten Denver Broncos.
-The Broncos' defense dominated the first half as the Browns trailed 10-0 at halftime.
+The Broncos' defense dominated the first half as the Browns trailed 10–0 at halftime.
 The Browns had 94 yards of offense, their lowest total yards in a half this season.
 The Broncos' offense scored a field goal while CB Aqib Talib picked off QB Josh McCown and scored a defensive touchdown.
-On the Browns' first drive of the second half, they went 72 yards and McCown threw a touchdown pass to TE Gary Barnidge to cut the deficit to 10-7.
-The Broncos kicked a field goal late in the third quarter and took a 13-7 lead into the fourth quarter.
-Early in the fourth quarter, the Broncos extended the lead to 16-7.
-The Browns went down the field as McCown and Barnidge connected on another touchdown, cutting the deficit to 16-14.
+On the Browns' first drive of the second half, they went 72 yards and McCown threw a touchdown pass to TE Gary Barnidge to cut the deficit to 10–7.
+The Broncos kicked a field goal late in the third quarter and took a 13–7 lead into the fourth quarter.
+Early in the fourth quarter, the Broncos extended the lead to 16–7.
+The Browns went down the field as McCown and Barnidge connected on another touchdown, cutting the deficit to 16–14.
 On the Broncos' next drive, Denver QB Peyton Manning threw an interception to LB Karlos Dansby, which was returned for a touchdown.
-The Browns took their first lead of the game, going up 20-16.
-The Browns attempted a two-point conversion which would have given them a 6-point lead, but failed.
-On the first play of the Broncos' next drive, Manning threw a 72-yard touchdown pass to Sanders, and the Broncos reclaimed the lead at 23-20.
-The teams traded punts before the Browns tied the game with a field goal, making it 23-23.
+The Browns took their first lead of the game, going up 20–16.
+The Browns attempted a two-point conversion which would have given them a six-point lead, but failed.
+On the first play of the Broncos' next drive, Manning threw a 72-yard touchdown pass to Sanders, and the Broncos reclaimed the lead at 23–20.
+The teams traded punts before the Browns tied the game with a field goal, making it 23–23.
 On the Broncos' next drive, the Browns forced a three and out.
-The Browns reached the Broncos' 46-yard line and were approaching field goal range.
+The Browns reached the Broncos' 46 and were approaching field goal range.
 However, McCown threw an interception on 2nd and 10.
 The Broncos went three and out again and were forced to punt.
 The Browns took a knee, and the game went into overtime.